kimdhamilton/kimdhamilton.github.io/_pages/about.md

 layout: page
 title: About
 permalink: /about/
 ---

+- Last few years: Decentralized credentialing + identity solutions and blockchain-based architectures
-Throughout my career, I've focused on scaleable system design, algorithms, and core library/API design and implementation.
+- Career: scaleable system design, algorithms, and core library/API design and implementation

-In more recent years, I've specialized in decentralized credentialing + identity solutions and blockchain-based architectures -- including clarifying when the former and latter should meet.

-### Current Role
+- Life: obscure things, math that's on the cutting room floor, and cello

+<h3 style="text-align:left;">Current Role</h3>

 - Director Identity and Standards, Centre Consortium

-### Recent Activities
+<h3 style="text-align:left;">Recent Activities</h3>

 - Architect [Digital Credentials Consortium](https://digitalcredentials.mit.edu/) at [MIT Open Learning](https://openlearning.mit.edu/)
 	- DCC is a multi-university, international effort designing the future of academic credentials.
 	- Our goal is to enable interoperable, standards-based credentials that put learners in control of their data.